 No matter what the charge is against you, you’ll need to work with a top defense attorney in Chicago if you want your case to have the best possible outcome.
 Andrew M. Weisberg has years of experience as both a prosecutor and a defense attorney, giving him the perspective and insider knowledge you need for your day in court.

 Let Andrew M. Weisberg Build a Strategic Defense in Your Battery Case

 You might feel like it’s all over after you’ve been charged with battery, but the important thing to remember is that a charge doesn’t automatically equal a conviction.
 As a criminal defense attorney in Chicago, Andrew M. Weisberg is well aware that many people are charged with crimes that they have not committed.
 In other instances, the case the prosecution builds against the suspect may be based on flawed information or evidence that was obtained in an unconstitutional manner and is therefore inadmissible in court.
 If there is any possibility that the evidence against you is flawed, Mr. Weisberg will work tirelessly to bring those flaws to the court’s attention and, if possible, get all charges dropped.

 Whatever the circumstances of your case, Andrew M. Weisberg firmly believes that a fair legal system requires all individuals to be given the right to prevent a defense before the judge makes their decision.
-As your defense attorney, Mr. Weisberg will leave no stone unturned, thoroughly investigating all the specifics of your case and aggressively pursuing every available and legitimate defense.
+As your defense attorney, Mr. Weisberg will leave no stone unturned, thoroughly investigating your case’s specifics and aggressively pursuing every available and legitimate defense.